 To find locations in and around Clearwater County refer to:

 Hiking in Clearwater County is a great way to explore the area while experiencing nature and wildlife.
 Each trail offers an adventure from scenic day hikes in Crimson Lake Provincial Park to multi-day wilderness excursions in the mountains surrounding Abraham Lake.
 There is something for everyone to enjoy.
 Grab your backpack and find a trail that’s right for you.

 Remember to alert others about your plans and to take precautions to avoid getting lost.
-The following are just a few of the amazing hikes to be found within Clearwater County:
+Click here for a few tips to help you stay safe on your winter adventures.
+The following are just a few popular hikes within Clearwater County:

 - Siffleur Falls: From the well marked parking lot on Highway 11 at Kootenay Plains, follow the easy 3.7 km route across the suspension bridge over the North Saskatchewan to the falls.
 The area is an ecological reserve.

 - Allstones Lake: Access from Highway 11 at Allstones Creek along Lake Abraham, the trail climbs over 500 m in the 3.2 km distance.
 The trail provides a spectacular view of Allstones Lake from above, as well as some great vistas.

 - Shunda Mountain Lookout: On top of old "Baldy" at Nordegg is the forestry lookout with a staff person who gets lots of visitors up the old fire road trail.
 The hike is 6 km from the gate across the access road.

 - Coliseum Lookout: The next mountain overlooking Nordegg has the distinctive crown on one end.
 The access trail begins near Shunda Creek Campground and it is a moderate 7 km hike.